vmstan/gravity-sync/README.md

 But you can also run `./gravity-sync.sh smart` if you feel like it, and it'll do the same thing.

-Gravity Sync will perform some checks to help insure success and then stop before making changes if it detects an issue.
+Gravity Sync will perform some checks to help ensure success and then stop before making changes if it detects an issue.
 It will also perform the same `compare` function outlined above, and if there are no changes pending, it will exit without making an attempt to copy data.

 **Example:** If the `gravity.db` has been modified on the primary Pi-hole, but the `custom.list` file has been changed on the secondary, Gravity Sync will now do a pull of the `gravity.db` then push `custom.list` and finally restart the correct components on each server.
 It will also now only perform a sync of each component if there are changes within each type to replicate.
 So if you only make a small change to your Local DNS settings, it doesn't kickoff the larger `gravity.db` replication.